E-mail Responses page enables you to configure

 - Enter a

-Name for the response.
-Take note of the name
+alias for the transition that will be executed.
+Take note of the name you

 - Select the